bodulic/CATS-rb/README.md

 `-S`: Enable stranded analysis, default: off

-Strandness analysis ensures that CATS-rb only examines transcripts mapping in their native 5' to 3' orientation.
-Furthermore, element set coordinates are depdendent on the genomic strand to which the transcript maps.
+Stranded analysis ensures that CATS-rb only examines transcripts mapping in their native 5' to 3' orientation.
+Furthermore, element set coordinates will be depdendent on the genomic strand to which the transcript maps.
+Stranded analysis should only be enabled if all analysed transcriptome assemblies were mapped in stranded mode.

 `-p`: Minimum exon identity proportion, default: 0.98

-Parameter `p` controls the minimum identity proportion for an exon to be analysed.
 More complex genomes should be assigned a higher value of `p` (e.g. 0.99 or 0.995) to minimze off-target mapping.
+On the other hand, value of `p` should be reduced if working with reference genome from a related species.

 `-e`: Minimum exon length (in bp), default: 20

 `-i`: Maximum intron length (in bp), default: 100000

-Parameters `e` and `i` should be adjusted according to the analysed species.
+Values of `e` and `i` should be adjusted according to the analysed species.

 `-M`: Alignment proportion threshold for structural inconsistency detection, default: 0.9